Cecilie Fiskerstrand

-Cecilie Hauståker Fiskerstrand (born 20 March 1996) is a Norwegian footballer who plays as a goalkeeper for LSK Kvinner of the Norwegian Toppserien and for Norway.
+Cecilie Hauståker Fiskerstrand (born 20 March 1996) is a Norwegian footballer who plays as a goalkeeper for Fiorentina and the Norway national team.

-Fiskerstrand got a rupture in one of the cruciate ligaments in the knee during a training 11 May 2022.
-She will therefore not be able to play the rest of the 2022 season in Toppserien or participate in the Euro 2022.

 Club career

 Fiskerstrand began her career in Langevåg.
 In 2014, she moved to the second division club Fortuna Ålesund, where she first played in the U-19 team and then also for the senior team.
 In the same year, she moved to toppserien club Stabæk.
 In November 2015 Fiskerstrand transferred from Stabæk to reigning champions LSK Kvinner FK.

-Fiskerstand signed a one-and-a-half-year contract with Birghton in January 2020.
+Fiskerstand signed a one-and-a-half-year contract with Brighton & Hove Albion W.F.C. in January 2020.
 She stayed there until the end of the contract, but decided to leave after that due to a lack of playing time.
-In totalt, she got 7 matches for the club, all in the 2019-2020 season.
+In total, she played 7 matches for the club during the 2019–2020 season.
 In her debut match, she kept a clean sheet.
-And after her second match, which was against Chelsea, she was awarded a place on on the team of the round for her performance.
+After her second match, which was against Chelsea, she was rewarded with a place on the team.

-She returned to LSK Kvinner in June 2021.
+Fiskerstrand returned to LSK Kvinner in June 2021.
+In May 2022, she suffered a rupture in one of the cruciate ligaments in the knee and was unable to play the rest of the 2022 season in Toppserien.

 International career

 On 17 January 2014, she earned her first international cap in senior team in a match against England in La Manga, Spain.
 She earned a second cap only almost a year later, again in La Manga when she came off the bench replacing the veteran Ingrid Hjelmseth, on 15 January 2015.
 She was then called for the 2015 Algarve Cup.
 In May 2015, she was nominated as the youngest Norwegian player for the 2015 FIFA Women's World Cup.

+On 19 June 2023, she was included in the 23-player Norwegian squad for the 2023 FIFA Women's World Cup.

+On 16 June 2025, Fiskerstrand was called up to the Norway squad for the UEFA Women's Euro 2025.